larsks/template-filler/README.md

 `template-filler` is a tool for rendering templates on the command line.
-It takes as input a [Jinja2][] template and a list of values on the command line or in a configuration and produces the rendered version of the template.
+It takes as input a [Jinja2][] template and a list of values on the command line or in a parameter file and produces the rendered version of the template.

 ## Synopsis

-    usage: filler [-h] [--key KEY] [--output OUTPUT] [--config CONFIG] template
+    usage: filler [-h] [--key KEY] [--output OUTPUT] [--parameter-file PARAMETER_FILE]
+                  template

     positional arguments:
       template